oddbird/oddsite/content/2017/1/26/we-are-not-neutral.rst

 that OddBird double-down on our commitment to *people* in all their diversity, especially when they are pushed to the margins.
-We know that we have work to do, that our `code of conduct`_ and `donations`_ are only a start.
+We know that we have work to do — that our `code of conduct`_ and `donations`_ are only a start.
 We're here, `we're listening`_,